shim-sham/cool-website/README.md

-# tutorial website
+# Toppings tutorial website
-a _very_ simple website made for a tutorial
+A simple website made for a tutorial in the Hack Club event, Toppings!